 Designed for the advanced undergraduate student who desires to pursue a special problem as an introduction to independent investigation.

 Non-coding RNAs: discovery, major classes, regulatory pathways, physiology, disease, research methodology.

 Three credits.
-Prerequisites: One 2000-level course in PNB, or instructor consent; open to juniors or higher.
+Prerequisite: One 2000-level course in PNB, or instructor consent; open to juniors or higher.

 Fundamental mechanisms by which water and small molecules are transported across biological membranes.
 Biophysical and biochemical analysis of transport by diffusion, osmosis, channels, carriers and pumps in health and disease.

 Two credits.
 First nine weeks.
-Prerequisites: One 2000-level course in PNB, or instructor consent; open to juniors or higher.
+Prerequisite: One 2000-level course in PNB, or instructor consent; open to juniors or higher.

 Cellular and molecular mechanisms controlling cardiovascular and respiratory function in health and disease.

 Cellular and molecular mechanisms supporting the detection of sensory stimuli in vertebrates, invertebrates and other organisms.
 Detection of chemicals, touch, temperature, pain, sound, light, heat, magnetic fields, and electricity.

 Neural mechanisms of stereotyped behavior in vertebrates and invertebrates, emphasizing model systems.
 Shaping of these systems by environmental requirements and the evolutionary histories of the animals.